 There are quite a few recreation and entertainment opportunities in the District of Columbia metropolitan area for blind and visually impaired persons.
+Currently, many are on hold or offer virtual events during the pandemic crisis.
 A number of teams and programs have been established offering participation and instruction in various sports and athletic activities.
 Accommodations exist to make reading and dramatic presentations accessible.
 Many of these options are described below but new ones continue to arise in this dynamic environment.
 See the link Events on this site for specific events that offer audio descriptions.

-MWABA has started tandem bike riding where blind and visually impaired persons are matched with sighted guides.
-The rides take place on Tuesday evenings from 6:00 PM until 8:00 PM, except for the last week of each month when the group rides on Monday instead.
-Longer rides take place monthly on the weekend.
+MWABA offers tandem bike riding where blind and visually impaired persons are matched with sighted guides.
+The rides take place on Thursday evenings from 6:00 PM until 8:00 PM.
 Rides alternate from downtown Bethesda and Eastern Market; in both cases riders meet at the metro station where they have special tandem bike lockers installed, and at the end of the ride they will wind up where they started so you can easily hop on the metro, although people often go out for dinner afterwards if you’re so inclined.
 Rides currently go around 15 miles but if you want to start out with a shorter distance, or are feeling ambitious and want to go longer, this can be arranged.
 For more information, email Karla Gilbride at:

 Teams of blind and visually impaired bowlers in each of the District of Columbia, Maryland and Virginia participate in the Southeastern Blind Bowlers Association, a division of the American Blind Bowlers Association.
 The teams bowl weekly during the season that begins shortly after Labor Day and runs through early spring.
 Each team has both sighted and visually limited members.